 This is a quick tutorial, but you can exercise your creativity on the finished bread bag with embroidery, stenciling, or fabric paint.
 Avoid beading.
 Beads can make the linen more difficult to iron.

-Your bread bags are ready for your homemade bread!
+Your linen bread bags are ready to store homemade bread!

 How can I tell if the napkin is linen?